matiapa/itba-hci-mobile/README.md

 # Gymapp

-Mobile application to find exercise routines.
+Mobile application to find and execute exercise routines, created by the user from the web for themselves and for other users.

+## Dependencies

+* gradle
+* AndroidStudio

 ## Installation